JanicaJensen/jjensen_webdev_portfolio/README.md

 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport 🟡
     - *I really did my best with this.
-Sometimes the items would not change upon resize, I added a viewport tag in the HTML to see if that would help and it did, somewhat, but parts of my site still don't optimize.*
+The code that I input under my media screens DOES work in Chrome developer tools at those widths,however, when I get on my iPhone13mini which has a 378px width, the changes are not there are the site looks broken.
+I was left with the choice of giving you a site that works on desktop and that Chrome Dev Tools theoretically says works on iPhone, or, a non-dynamic site that looks nice on both actual phone, dev tools, and browser.
+So, I'm just giving you the one that works in browser and that dev tools shows correctly at the widths specified.
+If actually pulled up on phone, its not like in dev tools.*